codewithashishh/url-shortener/readme.md

 # URL Shortener

 A server-side URL shortener application built with Node.js, Express.js, MongoDB, Mongoose, and EJS.
-The project allows users to create shortened URLs and tracks the number of times each shortened URL is visited.
+The project allows users to create shortened URLs, track the number of times each URL is visited, and view URLs associated with their own account.

 ## Features